matrix-org/matrix-spec-proposals/proposals/3814-dehydrated-devices-with-ssss.md

 }
 ```

-Once a client calls `POST /dehydrated_device/{device_id}/events`, the server
-can delete the device (though not necessarily its to-device messages).
-Once a
-client calls `POST /dehydrated_device/{device_id}/events` with a `next_batch`
+Once a client calls `POST /dehydrated_device/{device_id}/events` with a `next_batch`
-token, the server will delete any to-device messages delivered in previous
+token, unlike the `/sync` endpoint, the server should *not* delete any to-device
-batches.
+messages delivered in previous batches.
+This should prevent the loss of messages
+in case the device performing the rehydration gets deleted.
+In the case the
+rehydration process gets aborted, another device will be able to restart the
+process.

 For the last batch of messages, the server will still send a
 `next_batch` token, and return an empty `events` array when called with that
-token, so that it knows that the client has successfully received all the
+token, this signals to the client that it has received all to-device events and
-messages and can clean up all the to-device messages for that device.
+it can delete the dehydrated device and create a new one.

 If the given `device_id` is not the dehydrated device ID, the server responds
 with an error code of `M_FORBIDDEN`, HTTP code 403.